 Q: Are the HSMs used validated under FIPS 140-2 validated HSMs?

-You can request that AWS KMS generate data keys and return them for use in your own application.
+You can request that Amazon KMS generate data keys and return them for use in your own application.
 The plaintext data key and a copy encrypted under the master key you define are returned together.
 This allows you to safely store the encrypted data key along with your data after encrypting it using the plaintext data key.
 Your encrypted data key (and therefore your source data) can only be decrypted by users with permissions to use the original master key to decrypt your encrypted data key.

 Q: What geographic region are my keys stored in?